 We have checked the contents of this manual for agreement with the hardware and software described.
 Because deviations cannot be precluded entirely, we cannot guarantee full agreement.
-However, the data in this manual are reviewed regularly and any necessary corrections included in subsequent editions.
+Offenders will be liable for damages.
+All rights, including rights However, the data in this manual are reviewed regularly and any necessary corrections included in subsequent editions.
 Suggestions for improvement are welcomed.